dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :description:

-     Changes the stream’s position for reading or writing to *position*.
+     Changes the stream's position for reading or writing to *position*.

      When it is an integer, if it is less than zero or greater than *positionable-stream.stream-size* this function signals an error.
 For